Yokohama Kaidashi Kikou: Characters

-The A7M1 prototype of the A7 series, and thus "older sister" to the other A7 robots.
+The A7M1 prototype of the A7 series and thus the "older sister" to the other A7 robots.
 Like Alpha Hatsuseno, Director Alpha acquired her given name because she is the initial model, or "alpha-type", of a robot series.
 She is the director of a stratospheric aircraft called Taapon that circles the Earth without landing, observing the world's changes from above without ever being able to leave.
-Her surname is Koumi'ishi, the same as Sensei, and she has a pendant with Sensei's logo, indicating a past with her that is never elaborated on, and she never interacts with any of the other major characters.
+She has a pendant with Dr. Koumi'ishi's logo, indicating a past with her that is never elaborated on, and she never interacts with any of the other major characters.